sjoerdk/anonapi/docs/sphinx/usage.rst

 =====

 Information on how to combine one or more anonapi :ref:`commands<command_reference>` to do things like resetting jobs, working with multiple jobs.
-For more detailed step-by-step instructions on performing a specific task, see :ref:`manual`
+For more detailed step-by-step instructions on performing a specific task, see :ref:`tutorials`

 .. _usage_starting_a_command_prompt:

 Starting a command prompt
 =========================
-After :doc:`installation` and :doc:`configuration` you can use the CLI from a terminal, or command prompt:
+After :ref:`installation` and :ref:`configuration` you can use the CLI from a terminal, or command prompt:

 Windows